 Amazon’s vision statement says: “We seek to be Earth’s most customer-centric company for four primary customer sets: consumers, sellers, enterprises, and content creators.”
 Amazon puts a stake in the ground by announcing its hope to be the world’s most customer-centered company.

 Wegmans’ motto is: “Every day, you get our best.”
 Wegmans makes grocery shopping a true experience rather than offering the same drudgery of a chore that most consumers expect at the grocery store.
 Its reputation goes well beyond its market area.
 Wegmans has reported that it received nearly 5,000 letters and e-mails in a year from consumers in 46 states who urged the chain to open a store in their area.
+Now Wegman’s is applying the same customer focused strategy to it’s on-demand food delivery service, meals2GO.

 Southwest Airlines began at Love Field in Dallas.
 They became the “love airline” with the flashy flight attendants and the most entertaining flight experience.
 The President Emeritus, Colleen Barrett, has a favorite saying about Southwest Airlines: “We are a Customer Service Company; we just happen to fly airplanes.”